cvc5/cvc5.github.io/_posts/2024-3-15-isabelle-reconstruction.md

 layout: blog-post
 categories: blog
 excerpt_separator: <!--more-->
-title: "Reconstructing cvc5 proofs in Isabelle/HOL- Part I: Isabelle"
+title: "Reconstructing cvc5 proofs in Isabelle/HOL- Part I: Communication between Isabelle and cvc5"
 author: Hanna Lachnitt
 date: 2024-14-15
 ---

-# Reconstructing cvc5 proofs in Isabelle/HOL- Part I: Isabelle
+# Reconstructing cvc5 proofs in Isabelle/HOL- Part I: Communication between Isabelle and cvc5

 If you have used the cvc5 SMT solver before you know that it can solve many complicated problems fast, especially for the theories it supports!
 But can other programs profit from cvc5's efficiency too?
 And if so, how can cvc5 effectively communicate with these external tools?
 Could we use their feedback to increase our trust in cvc5's result even more?